AzureDevOpsHelper/AzureDevOpsHelper/README.md

 2. Leave the folder structure intact or this will not work.
 3. Run the `AzureDevOpsHelper.ps1` file in your favorite Powershell tool.
 4. When prompted enter the name of your devops org and press enter.
-5. Follow the log in flow to Get a Token for your user.
+5. Follow the log in flow to get a Token for your Azure DevOps.
+6. log in a second time, to authenticate to GraphAPI
-6. The script will output information about your user.
+7. The script will output information about your user from devops and Entra.

 ## Contributing
 1. TBD